Anandiben Patel: As a member of Parliament

-1998 – First election in MANDAL (As an Education Minister)
+1998 – First election in Mandal (as an education minister)

-Patel resigned from Rajyasabha in 1998 and contested her first assembly election from MANDAL assembly constituency.
+Patel resigned from Rajyasabha in 1998 and contested her first assembly election from Mandal assembly constituency.
 She won and became the cabinet minister for education under the Chief Minister Keshubhai Patel.

 In her first term as Education Minister, Patel started "Lokdarbar" to address issues related to schools and education.
-It was under her leadership that the state Government first launched "Shala Praveshotsav" to increase enrollment in schools, which is still the flagship program of the Education department.
-Her efforts resulted in a 100% increase in enrollment.
+It was under her leadership that the state Government first launched "Shala Praveshotsav" to increase enrolment in schools, which is still the flagship program of the Education department.
+Her efforts resulted in a 100% increase in enrolment.

-In her first two years as an Education Minister, Patel initiated a campaign to recruit 26,000 teachers to fill positions that had been vacant for six years.
-She is also credited for her work to reduce corruption in the transfer of teachers.
-She established a school for handicapped children.

 Second and third election from Patan (2002–2012)

 Patel contested her second and third assembly elections in 2002 and 2007 from Patan assembly constituency and was elected.
 She continued as a cabinet minister for education in her second term and was assigned to Roads & Building and Revenue in her third term.

-A few of the high impact projects that took place during her time are: connecting Patan with the Narmada canal for the welfare of farmers; creating 174 check dams in the region; building one of the largest water filtration plants to provide citizens of Patan with pure drinking water; the construction of a new medical and engineering college in the region; and the creation of more than 700 km worth of road networks and underground drainage systems.

 2012 – fourth term from Ghatlodiya

 Patel contested and won from Ghatlodiya constituency in the 2012 elections.
 She won the election with a margin of more than 175,000 votes, the highest in the election.
 She continued as the cabinet minister of Road and Building, Revenue, Urban Development, and Urban Housing, Disaster Management and Capital Projects.